Rudolf903/Rudolf903/README.md

 #  Hi, I’m Khutso Rudolf Mabelane

-I’m currently pursuing a Diploma in Network Systems at Boston City Campus.
-I am a third-year student.
+I’m a final-year Diploma student in **Network Systems** at Boston City Campus.
-I’m passionate about cybersecurity, cloud computing & IT auditing
+I’m passionate about **cybersecurity, cloud computing,IT auditing and networking.**
-This profile showcases my projects: from cloud labs to ethical hacking
+Here you'll find projects and learning journey: from **cloud labs to ethical hacking**

 ##  Tools & Technologies